Spectra FX Solutions LLP

 Spectra has identified Individuals will be a MRT if they fall in to one of the below categories:

-In total Spectra has five MRT’s, four Senior Management individuals and one within another MRT category.
+In total Spectra has four MRT’s, three Senior Management individuals and one within another MRT category.

 Investment Policy